IHE/ITI.SeR/SeR.md

 ##### 39.4.2.2.2  Query Type Extension Process Flow

 ![Figure 39.4.2.2.2-1: Query Type Extension Process Flow](assets/images/uc2-flow.png) _Figure 39.4.2.2.2-1: Process Flow of the use case with query type extension.
-Actors profiled in this supplement are yellow boxed and transactions profiled are drawn as solid lines.The source code for the UML diagram is avaliable [here](https://github.com/IHE/ITI.SeR/blob/main/assets/plantuml/uc2-flow.plantuml)._
+Actors profiled in this supplement are yellow boxed and transactions profiled are drawn as solid lines.The source code for the UML diagram is available [here](https://github.com/IHE/ITI.SeR/blob/main/assets/plantuml/uc2-flow.plantuml)._

 #### 39.4.2.3 Use Case #3: Mobile Health Use Case